adaptris/interlok-docs/docs/pages/cookbook/cookbook-jms.md

 Note that this workflow requires both consumer and producer to be in the same JMS messaging domain and will not initialise if this is not the case.
 It also requires the JMSReplyTo Destination to be in the same domain as the configured producer.

-{% include tip.html content="Rather than using a JmsReplyToWorkflow it is generally preferable to use a [jms-reply-to-destination][] as the destination for a JMS producer.
+?> **TIP** Rather than using a JmsReplyToWorkflow it is generally preferable to use a [jms-reply-to-destination][] as the destination for a JMS producer.
 This allows the producer to be included at any point of a workflow (or even as part of error-handling).
-This allows more flexibility in workflow design." %}
+This allows more flexibility in workflow design.

 ### JMS Transacted Workflow ###